 Your children need regular preventive care from a doctor, sometimes called wellness visits or well-child visits.
-These checkups may include blood tests, height and weight measurements, and vaccines and will help track and protect your child’s health as he or she grows into an adult.
+These checkups may include blood tests, height and weight measurements, and vaccines and will help track and protect your child’s health as they grow into an adult.

 - Regular checkups from birth through age 18